abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 If we have classes `PassengerVehicle`, `SportsVehicle`, and `OffRoadVehicle` that inherit from a base class `Vehicle`, there may be a lot of code duplication in `drive()` method if some of the classes override it with special drive capability and some don't.
 Its better to provide the capability dynamically (using a Strategy `interface`) rather than letting code get duplicated.

-In short, Strategy pattern enables choosing the best-suited algorithm at runtime.
+In short, Strategy pattern enables choosing the best-suited algorithm at runtime, and avoid code duplication across sibling classes.

 ```java
 class Vehicle{